EUU Fall 2018 Retreat – Building Trust, Building Peace

 For an adult EUU member in a shared double room, the price is 215€.
 Retreat prices are for the entire cost of the retreat per person, including meals.

 Register early to ensure that you get the type of room you want.
-Double and single rooms are limited. requires that Payment must be received before the end of September.
+Double and single rooms are limited.
+Payment must be received before the end of September.